apache/drill/_docs/manage-drill/configuration-options/015-configuring-a-cluster-for-different-workloads.md

     service.command.zk.heapsize.max=1500
     service.command.zk.heapsize.min=256

 Memory and disk for Drill, Impala, and other services that are not associated with roles on a MapR cluster are shared with other services.
-You manage the chunk of memory for these services in os heap settings in `warden.conf` and in configuration files of the particular service.
+You manage the memory for these services in multiple files:

+* The os heap settings in `warden.conf`
+* Configuration files of the particular service, such as [Drill](#drill-memory-configuration), [Impala](#impala-memory-configuation), and [#jobtracker-memory-configuration] configuration files

 The warden os heap settings are:

     service.command.os.heapsize.percent
     service.command.os.heapsize.max